Bigdata-com/bigdata-research-tools/README.md

 #### Important Notes

 - **Calendar vs Fiscal Year**: Companies may have different fiscal year end dates (e.g., Apple's fiscal year ends in September)
-- **Availability**: Not all companies may have documents for every fiscal year
 - **Current Year**: For the current fiscal year, only filed documents up to the current date will be available

 #### When NOT to Use Fiscal Year